nanda-kshr/nanda-kshr/README.md

 ---

-**<b>📌 Daily Fact:</b>** February 27th is the day in 1870 that the current flag of Japan is first adopted as the national flag for Japanese merchant ships.
+**<b>📌 Daily Fact:</b>** February 28th is the day in 1854 that the Republican Party of the United States is organized in Ripon, Wisconsin.

 ---